Lorna Morello: Character expansion

 Nicky returns to Litchfield in the fourth season and tries to resume her romantic relationship with Morello.
 But Morello turns her down as she wants to remain faithful to Vince.
 Lyonne told Jackie Strause of The Hollywood Reporter that she thought both Nicky and Morello loved each other, but while Nicky has intimacy issues, Morello is in denial about her sexuality.
 Lyonne also commented, "and I think Lorna's probably somewhere on the spectrum.
 So for Lorna, it's probably a case where the person transcends gender and I think that it puts them both in this complicated dance with true intimacy.
 Where once they do decide to sign up full-on with that relationship, it's going to become very real pretty quickly because they are both pretty clear on the fact that they love each other so much."

+In the fifth season, which portrays a prison riot in Litchfield, Morello and Nicky take over the prison pharmacy.
+Nicky makes sexual advances toward her, but she rebuffs them.
+When Nicky tells Morello that she has fallen in love with her, Morello kisses her passionately and they have sex.
+Afterwards, however, Morello says that she is pregnant, and only had sex with Nicky because of her pregnancy hormones.
+Nicky angrily tells Morello to stop toying with her affections and ends their friendship.
+Nevertheless, Morello saves Nicky from abusive head guard Desi Piscatella (Brad William Henke) and tells her that she fears that Vince wants nothing to do with the baby.
+Nicky then calls Vince and tells him that he needs to take responsibility for his wife and child, leading him and Morello to decide to be a family.
+She is then taken to another facility.

+In the sixth season, Morello is reunited with Nicky in Litchfield Maximum Security, but they decide to keep their relationship platonic.
+Together, they manage Morello's prenatal care, and have an ongoing debate over what sex the child will be.
+They also witness Piper and Alex's wedding in the prison chapel.